-- (c) Capitalization and Depreciation Policy: Real property contributed by the developer as well as replacements and improvements are not capitalized since the common areas are owned by the individual unit owners and the Association's governing documents impose restrictions on its disposition.
-Any significant personal property assets are capitalized at cost and depreciated over its estimated useful life using the straight line method of depreciation. - (d) Cash Equivalents and Investments: Cash equivalents consist primarily of certificates of deposit and other securities with original maturities of 90 days or less.
+- (c) Capitalization and Depreciation Policy: Real property contributed by the developer as well as replacements and improvements are generally not capitalized since the Association's governing documents impose restrictions on its disposition.
+Significant personal property assets, if any, are generally capitalized at cost and depreciated over its estimated useful life using the straight-line method of depreciation. - (d) Cash Equivalents and Investments: Cash equivalents consist primarily of certificates of deposit and other securities with original maturities of 90 days or less.
 Investments consist primarily of certificates of deposit and other securities with original maturities over 90 days.
-Investments are considered to be held to maturity which range from April to September 2017.
+Investments are considered to be held to maturity which range from January to November 2018.
 Cash equivalents and investments are stated at cost. - (e) Investment Income: Investment income consists primarily of interest and dividends earned on cash, cash equivalents and investment accounts, and is recorded as it is earned.
 Investment income is generally accounted for in the fund in which it is earned. - (f) Estimates: Financial statements prepared in conformity with generally accepted accounting principles require the use of estimates and assumptions that affect certain reported amounts and disclosures.
-Accordingly, actual results could differ from those estimates. - (g) Subsequent Events: The Association has evaluated subsequent events and transactions for potential recognition or disclosure in the financial statements through April 27, 2017, the date the financial statements were available to be issued.
+Accordingly, actual results could differ from those estimates. - (g) Subsequent Events: The Association has evaluated subsequent events and transactions for potential recognition or disclosure in the financial statements through April 9, 2018, the date the financial statements were available to be issued.